pythonpete32/linux-dev-env/README.md

     yes

-Close the terminal.
+Close the terminal
-Open a new terminal.
+Open a new terminal

     conda
     conda update conda